voxelbonecloud/headless-docker/README.md

 To enable mods, change the environment variable `ENABLE_MODS` to true.

 Copy your mod files into the corresponding folders inside the RML volume.
 Read our [Modding section](modding) for more info and how to use

+## Enable Repo Sync
+On startup this headless can be configured to pull new or updated config files and mod files from Public/Private Git repos such as github.
+This allows you to move compose files around to different hosts easily, or quickly scale up additional headless with set configs or mods.

+Additionally it allows easy tracking of changes and potentially make multi user access easier depending on your setup.
+The Headless just needs to be restarted for changes to be pulled down.

+To configure this please visit the example template repo [found here](https://github.com/sveken/Headless-repo-template)